What is Opioid Tolerance?

 The definition of opioid tolerance is the failure to maintain a steady dose of the drug over time in order to sustain the desired pharmacological effect.
 In other words, the user needs to increase the drug dosage to feel the initial pharmacological effect.
 Although tolerance can occur with a wide variety of drugs, it is more prominent with opioids.
 Over the past two decades, research on opioid tolerance shifted toward the central nervous system (CNS) because tolerance is not just a cellular phenomenon.
 It is crucial to understand the neurobiological adaptations associated with opioid tolerance to find safer ways to manage pain.

-Tolerance and dependence to opioids are very common side-effects of long-term opiate use.
+Tolerance and dependence on opioids are very common side-effects of long-term opiate use.
 While the mechanisms of tolerance and dependence are not fully understood, it is known that receptor down-regulation causes desensitization and plays a role in a user’s tolerance of opiates.
-Additionally, activation of other receptors in the nervous system may also play a role in a users tolerance to opiates.
+Additionally, activation of other receptors in the nervous system may also play a role in a user’s tolerance to opiates.
 As a result, patients may need more medication to reach the same levels of pain relief.

 Last Updated on